errbotio/errbot/README.rst

 Community behind the project
 ----------------------------

-Err has a `google plus community`_, please feel free to mention it with +err if you need support, have any questions or wish to share some of your creations.
+If you have a question, feel free to join the chat on gitter_.
+Err has also a `google plus community`_.
 If you have a bug to report or wish to request a feature, please log these on it's github_ page.

 We strongly encourage you to share your creations.
 The only thing you have to do to make your new plugin available to Err installations is to provide a Git url pointing to it.